 Reason 10.1: Look Down at the Paving

 OK, you probably wouldn't want to plan a trip across town, let alone halfway around the world just to marvel at paving treatments.
-But no less an authority than Marty Sklar proclaimed the paving among his favorite elements at the park.
+But no less an authority than the late Marty Sklar proclaimed the paving among his favorite elements at the park.
 The former vice chairman and principal creative executive at Walt Disney Imagineering was in attendance at the grand opening.
-He said that he thought Shanghai Disneyland was "the best Disneyland park yet."
+He said that he thought Shanghai Disneyland was “the best Disneyland park yet.”
 (And he should know.
-Sklar, who worked alongside Walt Disney and is now retired, is the only company employee to have attended the opening of every Disney park.)
+Sklar, who worked alongside Walt Disney, is the only company employee to have attended the opening of every Disney park.)

 “The level of detail is amazing,” Sklar added, and he cited the paving as a prime example.
 “People may not notice it, but it helps convey the story.”
 It is lovely—and it sure beats the black asphalt at some regional amusement parks.
 For the record, Sklar also expressed his admiration for Mickey Avenue (the entire land, not just the paving), noting that it conveys a sense of fun and whimsy and is a great way to set the tone at the entrance to the park.